 One of the best moments of diving I have ever experienced is the time I spent swimming around the skeleton trees dipping in and out of the cloud.

-Besides being poisonous, the hydrogen sulfide has a very sulfurous smell which is pretty much like rotten eggs.
+Besides being poisonous, hydrogen sulfide has a very sulfurous smell which is pretty much like rotten eggs.
 It is safe to dive in and around the hydrogen sulfide since you are breathing compressed air from your dive tanks.

 However, you can still smell the rotten egg smell through your regulator as you approach the cloud layer.